goodgrid/okta-config-manager/README.md

 ## Known issues

+- While replacing values it can happen that the wrong object is returned if the database contains a large history of the target instance.
+This is a TODO in the helperReplaceGroupId function.
+- Replacing properties of another type than array is not implemented yet.
+There are currently replacd by the value 'test'
 - Built-in groups are attempted to be updated.
 This results in an error while processing continue.
 Errors while updating groups "Everyone" and "System administrators" can be ignored.
 - Group rules based on the 'isMemberOfAnyGroup' method fails, becasue the reference to the groupId in the expression is not replaced.
 These rules are best to be rewritten to refer to a group based on its name, instead of pointing to the group in the UI
+- Group rules are created inactive and are currently not activated by the sync.
+They need to be activated by hand, while keeping in mind that some rules are inactive on the source instance as well.

+        18-3-2024 11:37:12 [[31merror[39m] : API-validatie mislukt: conditions.network,conditions.network: U kunt geen netwerkzones opnemen of uitsluiten wanneer u het verbindingstype ANYWHERE gebruikt.
+        18-3-2024 11:43:53 [[31merror[39m] : API-validatie mislukt: settings.recovery.factors.recovery_question.status,settings.recovery.factors.recovery_question.status: The recovery.factors.recovery_question.status property cannot be set to INACTIVE.

 ## Product Backlog